 The funding decision is final.
-Inevitably, applications will be turned down and applicants may be disappointed.
-Formal appeals against the final decision will not be considered unless the applicant has good cause to believe that the procedures for processing the application were not adhered to, or applied in such as a way as to prejudice the outcome of the application.
+Inevitably, some proposals will be declined and Hub members may be disappointed.
+Formal appeals against the final decision will not be considered unless you have good cause to believe that the procedures for processing the proposal were not adhered to, or applied in such as a way as to prejudice the outcome.